-Address: 3200 Mount Vernon Memorial Hwy, Mt Vernon, VA 22121
+Address: 3200 Mount Vernon Memorial Hwy, Mt.
+Vernon, VA 22121

 The reports of Washington’s ghost start as early as 1890 when visitors to his estate slept in his room.
-Guests sleeping in Washington’s historic chamber reported being awakened by his apparition and couldn’t fall back asleep.
+Guests sleeping in Washington’s historic chamber reported being awakened by his apparition and couldn’t fall asleep.

-Dodge was the Director of Mount Vernon for fifty years.
+Others have seen a woman on the stairs carrying a large punch bowl or an angry Colonel Harrison Howell Dodge, the Director of Mount Vernon for fifty years.
 These ghost stories are seemingly endless, but are the tales of this haunted house true?
 You’ll have to see for yourself!